Standards for Satisfactory Academic Progress (SAP) for 2016-2017

 A cumulative grade point average (CGPA) of 2.00 on a 4.00 scale or higher must be attained by the end of the student's first semester of enrollment at the college.
 This average must be maintained at the end of each subsequent semester for a student to continue to receive financial aid.
 Students who do not meet this minimum CGPA requirement will be placed on Financial Aid Warning for one payment period of enrollment.
 If a CGPA of 2.00 on a 4.00 scale or higher is not reached by the end of the warning period, the student will be place on Financial Aid Suspension.

-Measurement 2a: Quantitative Progress (Maximum Time Frame Percent)
+Measurement 2b: Quantitative Progress (Maximum Time Frame 150 Percent)

-A student may apply for, and if eligible, receive financial aid for attempted credit hours that do not exceed 150 percent of the minimum number of hours required to complete the student's primary program of study.
-All hours attempted toward the completion of a program of study will be counted regardless of whether financial aid was received.
-Credit hours transferred to the college are counted when calculating the 150 percent maximum.
-When SAP is calculated, students who meet both the Pace of Progress and the Cumulative GPA but have attempted 150 percent of the allowed number of credit hours, or for whom it would be mathematically impossible to complete a program of study within the 150 percent maximum, will be placed on ‘MAX’ status, Financial Aid Suspension.
-Those who have attempted 150 percent of the allowed number of credit hours and also fail to meet either the Pace of Progress, Cumulative GPA or both, will be placed on Financial Aid Suspension.
-Students who are placed on ‘MAX’ Financial Aid Suspension have exhausted financial aid eligibility to complete the program and may not again receive financial aid benefits to complete their program of study.
-Previous hours attempted by a student whose DCCCD academic transcript has been cleared for a "Fresh Start" will continue to count toward the student's 150 percent maximum limit.
+A student may apply for and, if eligible, receive financial aid for attempted credit hours that do not exceed 150 percent of the minimum number of hours required to complete the student's primary program of study.
+All hours attempted toward the completion of a program of study will be counted regardless of whether financial aid was received or not.
+Credit hours transferred to the colleges of DCCCD are counted when calculating the 150 percent Maximum Time Frame.
+Once SAP is calculated, students who have attempted 150 percent of the minimum number of credit hours need to complete their primary program of study, will be placed on Financial Aid Suspension.
+Students who are placed on Financial Aid Suspension may have exhausted their financial aid eligibility to complete the program and may not receive financial aid benefits to complete their primary program of study.
+Previous hours attempted by a student who have been cleared for a "fresh start" by the colleges of DCCCD will continue to be counted toward the student's 150 percent Maximum Time Frame.

 Academic Reset for Maximum Time Frame

-Once a Student reaches the Maximum Time Frame a review of the student's current primary program of study will be evaluated, one time only, for additional program hours.
+Once a Student reaches the maximum time frame a review of the student's current primary program of study will be evaluated, one time only, for additional program hours.
+A student may have only one program evaluation for additional hours.
+All previous program evaluations will be considered in the maximum of one program evaluations.
 Only hours which cannot conceivably be included towards the student's primary program of study may be excluded from students Maximum Time Frame calculation.
 The institution must always include any courses applicable to the student's primary program of study on file when evaluating eligibility for financial aid purposes.
-Therefore, any courses that apply to your current program of study will be used in calculating your SAP including those hours which could be considered elective.
+Therefore, any courses that apply to your current program of study will be used in calculating your Satisfactory Academic Progress including those hours which could be considered elective.
 The purpose of a review is to better align the student's chosen program with the student's educational goals and is not to grant additional financial aid eligibility.
-To be eligible for an academic reset the student must be meeting both the Pace of Progress and Cumulative GPA requirements set forth in this Satisfactory Academic Progress policy.
+To be eligible for an Academic Reset the student must be meeting both the Pace of Progress and Cumulative GPA requirements set forth in this Satisfactory Academic Progress policy.

 Financial Aid OK.
 Under a Financial Aid OK status, a student is considered financial aid eligible and is regarded as meeting Satisfactory Academic Progress standards and can continue to receive financial aid.

 Financial Aid Warning.
-Under a Financial Aid Warning, a student is not meeting Satisfactory Academic Progress standards and may continue to receive financial aid for one payment period.
+Under a Financial Aid Warning a student is not meeting Satisfactory Academic Progress standards for Pace of Progress or Cumulative GPA and may continue to receive financial aid for one period of enrollment. .

 Financial Aid Suspension.
-Under a Financial Aid Suspension, a student is not considered financial aid eligible and is not meeting the Satisfactory Academic Progress Standards for the next academic term of enrollment.
-A student loses financial aid eligibility that cannot be appealed.
+Under a Financial Aid Suspension a student is not considered financial aid eligible and is not meeting the Satisfactory Academic Progress standards for the next period of enrollment.